basysKom/basyskom_toolbox/005_tool.qml_build_time_checks.md

 Ideally these tools are run as part of the build process.

 Given that you are already using QRCs for your QML documents you can just add `CONFIG+=qtquickcompiler` to your project.

-For details and CMake see:  https://doc.qt.io/qt-5/qtquick-deployment.html#ahead-of-time-compilation
+For CMake and more details see:  https://doc.qt.io/qt-5/qtquick-deployment.html#ahead-of-time-compilation